-scrimmaging against each other non-stop in their 10 practices since the team began working out Sept.
-4, the Barbados tour offers them an opportunity to play against other opponents in game-like conditions.
-For the Irish, who have been "Every time we go out there, it's a game-like intensity in practice. Ι expect the same out of these scrimmages," Cornette said.
-"I think it will be more of a game-type preparation having the scoreboard and having the refs out there."
+'Every time we go out there, it's a game-like intensity in expect practice. the same out of these scrimmages," Cornette said.
+"I think it will be more of a game-type preparation having the scoreboard and having the refs out there.
 In Barbados, the Irish will play the Barbados national team as well as a team from London.
 A reporter from ESPN planned to follow the Irish around during their week-long trip to provide a behind-thescenes look at preseason basketball preparation.
 The only Notre Dame player not making the trip is transfer Dennis Latimore who, because he is sitting out this season per NCAA regulations, cannot begin practicing with the team until later this month.
 "I like the fact that we get to go to one place and stay there," Brey said.
-"It's going to be a retreat atmosphere."
+"It's going to be a retreat atmosphere.
+Contact Andrew Soukup at asoukup@nd.edu

-Contact Andrew Soukup at asoukup@nd.edu Senior co-captain Torrian Jones and the Irish will travel to Barbados over the fall break.
+Senior co-captain Torrian Jones and the Irish will travel to Barbados over the fail break.